IvyChouCandy/IvyChouCandy/README.md

 <h3> 👩🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently study in **ASIA University Department of Bioinformatics and Medical Engineering**
+- 🔭 &nbsp; I’m currently study in **National Taiwan University Department of Precision Health and Intelligent Medicine**
 - 📖 &nbsp; Studying Computer Science, computer programming, Mathematics and Biology
 - 💻 &nbsp; a member of [Proteomics and Informatics Lab](https://ctchen.weebly.com/)
 - 🌱 &nbsp; a programming enthusiast